brugal/q3vm/README.md

 Defines for array sizes can be declared with `%arrayConstant name value`.
 The declaration can't be used while a template is currently being defined.
 Constant names can't start with a digit, '+', or '-'.

+Template aliases are string substitutions similar to C typedefs.
+They are declared as `%alias type aliasName`.  'type' can also be another alias.